NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Method

 where $d$ represents the distance, $r$ is half the length of the diagonal of the bounding box of the object, $p$ is the percentage of the image we want the diagonal to cover, and $\theta$ is the field of view used in the camera to create the training views.
-We then uniformly sample directions using the Fibonacci sphere sampling~\cite{article_fibonacci_sphere_sampling} method.
-The camera position is computed by uniformly sampling distance values between the minimum and maximum distances and multiplying them by the direction.
+We then uniformly sample 2000 directions using the Fibonacci sphere sampling~\cite{article_fibonacci_sphere_sampling} method.
+The camera position is computed by uniformly sampling distance values between the minimum and maximum distances, then multiplying each by the direction.
 To further increase robustness, specifically against projective inconsistencies, we add a random offset to the asset so that it does not appear at the center of each image.
-This offset is scaled based on the distance of the camera to the asset to ensure it still lies within the frustum.
-Popping in 3DGS can result in Gaussians being classified as invisible when they would be visible with a slight position change.
+This offset is scaled by the distance from the camera to the asset to ensure it still lies within the frustum.
+Popping in 3DGS can cause Gaussians to be classified as invisible when they would be visible with a slight shift in position.
 We avoid training on these artifacts by also sampling a small set of auxiliary views on the intersection of a cone rotated towards the camera and the sphere at the same distance as the camera.
-Although this increases the time required for preprocessing, we demonstrate in \cref{sec:results} that it has a positive impact on quality metrics.
+Although this increases the time required for preprocessing, we demonstrate in \cref{sec:results} that it improves quality metrics.
 Using this setup, a Gaussian is considered visible from a certain camera if it has a nonzero contribution to the main camera or any of the auxiliary views.
-The contribution of a Gaussian G at pixel p is defined as in previous work $C_{G,p}\!=\!\alpha_p \cdot T$ where $\alpha_p$ denotes the Gaussian’s opacity at pixel $p$, and $T$ represents transmittance up to that point~\cite{kerbl3Dgaussians, 10943782,10.1007/978-3-031-73036-8_4, niemeyer2025radsplat}.
+The contribution of a Gaussian G at pixel p is defined as $C_{G,p}\!=\!\alpha_p \cdot T$ where $\alpha_p$ denotes the Gaussian’s opacity at pixel $p$, and $T$ represents transmittance up to that point~\cite{kerbl3Dgaussians, 10943782,10.1007/978-3-031-73036-8_4, niemeyer2025radsplat}.